Corning Inc.: Technologies

 The turning point for Corning came when Apple approached it to develop a robust display screen for its upcoming iPhone.
-Later, other companies also adopted its Gorilla glass screen.
+Later, other companies also adopted its Gorilla Glass screen.
 In 2011, Corning announced the expansion of existing facilities and the construction of a Gen 10 facility co-located with the Sharp Corporation manufacturing complex in Sakai, Osaka, Japan.
 The LCD glass substrate is produced without heavy metals.
 Corning is a leading manufacturer of the glass used in liquid crystal displays.

 The company continues to produce optical fiber and cable for the communications industry at its Wilmington and Concord plants in North Carolina.
 It is also a major manufacturer of ceramic emission control devices for catalytic converters in cars and light trucks that use gasoline engines.
 The company is also investing in the production of ceramic emission control products for diesel engines as a result of tighter emission standards for those engines both in the U.S. and abroad.

 In 2007, Corning introduced an optic fiber, ClearCurve, which uses nanostructure technology to facilitate the small radius bending found in FTTX installations.

 Gorilla Glass, an outgrowth of the 1960s Chemcor project, is a high-strength alkali-aluminosilicate thin sheet glass used as a protective cover glass offering scratch resistance and durability in many touchscreens.
 According to the book Steve Jobs by Walter Isaacson, Gorilla Glass was used in the first iPhone released in 2007.

 On October 25, 2011, Corning unveiled Lotus Glass, an environmentally friendly and high-performance glass developed for OLED and LCD displays.

 Corning invests about 10% of revenue in research and development, and has allocated US$300 million towards further expansion of its Sullivan Park research facility near headquarters in Corning, New York.

 Corning Incorporated manufactures a high-purity fused silica employed in microlithography systems, a low expansion glass utilized in the construction of reflective mirror blanks, windows for U.S. Space Shuttles, and Steuben art glass.
 The number of Corning facilities employing the traditional tanks of molten glass has declined over the years, but it maintains the capacity to supply bulk or finished glass of many types.

 Corning is engaged in research and development on green lasers, mercury abatement, microreactors, photovoltaics, and silicon on glass.
 Through its Life Sciences division, the company offers products to support life science research, including stem-cell culture products.

 In September 2019, Apple announced that it would invest $250 million in Corning, in an effort to develop and manufacture the glass needed for many of its products, including the iPhone, Apple Watch, and iPad.
 Though not confirmed by either company, the investment could be used to develop new products in the future.
 Apple had already invested $200 million in Corning in 2017.

+In November 2024, The European Commission announced that Corning Inc. was under investigation for potential antitrust violations related to exclusive supply agreements with mobile phone manufacturers and raw glass processors, which may hinder competition in the specialty glass market.